Believe nothing you hear and half of what you see.

-“What are you talking about.
-I’ll be lunch.
+“What are you talking about?
+I’ll have lunch.
 Can’t you see the look in that monster’s eyes?”
 Sylph fluttered around worriedly.
 “Let’s go.
 Let’s go.
 We don’t have time for this.
 Our next spot is under the slides.”

-“You’re so boring.”
-Kiyro replied as he got up.
+“You’re so boring,” Kiyro replied as he got up.
 Wiping his hands free of cat fur, he smiled.
-He didn’t mind animals especially after he got used to having Tempest around.
+He didn’t mind animals, especially after getting used to Tempest.
 He probably was sleeping on his bed as always.
-Walking forward, he had begun to move towards his next destination.
+Walking forward, he had begun to move toward his next destination.

 “Do this quickly so I can go and eat my favorite almond porridge meal,” said Sylph.

-“You kidding me right?
+“You’re kidding me, right?
 Almond porridge doesn’t sound appetizing at all,” replied Kiyro with a blanch.

 “No. You just have bad taste.”

-“Hardly, you should try something different.
-Possible try an asian dish.”
+“Hardly; you should try something different.
+Possibly try an Asian dish.”

 “I could, but I like what I already have.”